mwheeler2244/Little-Travel-Girl-Blog/README.md

-# Southeast Asia Travel Blog
+# Travel Blog

-Welcome to my travel blog, [Little Travel Girl](http://www.littletravelgirl.com), dedicated to exploring the beautiful and diverse regions of Southeast Asia.
-This site showcases my experiences, tips, and insights as I journey through various countries, cultures, and landscapes.
+Welcome to [Little Travel Girl](http://www.littletravelgirl.com), a travel blog dedicated to exploring the beautiful and diverse regions of Southeast Asia.
+This site was created for my client to showcase their experiences, tips, and insights as they journey through various countries, cultures, and landscapes.

 ## Features